GeoscienceAustralia/ptha/ptha_access/README.Rmd

-# **Guide to accessing the 2018 Australian Probabilistic Tsunami Hazard Assessment (PTHA) results**
+# **Guide to accessing the 2018 Australian Probabilistic Tsunami Hazard Assessment (PTHA18) results**

 # ***NOTE: This is a beta release.
 Results may be updated if any issues are identified.
 Please report any problems via the github issues page, or send an email to the maintainer or to hazards@ga.gov.au***

-We provide access to basic tsunami hazard information in easy-to-use csv and shapefile formats.
-This information is useful to get a high-level overview of the PTHA results.
+This guide explains how to access basic tsunami hazard information in easy-to-use csv and shapefile formats.

-We also provide access to detailed information for every tsunami scenario in our analysis, including: the earthquake discretization, the tsunami initial condition, and the resulting wave time-series at a large set of points in the ocean ('hazard points').
-This information is useful for site-specific tsunami hazard studies (which use it for model 'boundary conditions' and to estimate how often hazardous tsunamis might occur).
-Working with this information is more complex, and is explained in our [detailed README](DETAILED_README.md).
+For access to detailed PTHA18 information, you should instead consult the [detailed README](DETAILED_README.md).
+This covers access to:

+* scenario earthquakes

+* scenario tsunami initial conditions

+* scenario wave time-series at 'hazard points'

+* additional average-return-interval calculations

 The methodologies used in this study, and associated testing, are discussed in [the project report](http://dx.doi.org/10.11636/Record.2018.041).
-In addition, the codes used to conduct the analysis are available open-source in the [ptha package](https://github.com/GeoscienceAustralia/ptha).
-While that package mostly contains generic functionality for PTHA, there is also a folder with [project specific scripts](https://github.com/GeoscienceAustralia/ptha/tree/master/R/examples/austptha_template) used for the 2018 Australian PTHA.
+Code used to conduct the analysis is available open-source in the [ptha package](https://github.com/GeoscienceAustralia/ptha).
+This includes generic software for PTHA, and also a folder with [project specific scripts](https://github.com/GeoscienceAustralia/ptha/tree/master/R/examples/austptha_template) used for the PTHA18.

 The study results are provided under a [Creative Commons 4.0 International Licence](http://creativecommons.org/licenses/by/4.0/legalcode), while the